HTTP Sink Connector for Confluent Cloud

 Tip

-Confluent recommends upgrading to version 2 of this connector if you use the OpenAPI spec to avoid future migration issues.
-For more information, see HTTP Sink V2 Connector for Confluent Cloud.
+Confluent recommends upgrading to version 2 of this connector if you are using the OpenAPI specification to avoid future migration issues.
+For more information, see Moving from V1 to V2.

 The fully-managed HTTP Sink connector for Confluent Cloud integrates Apache Kafka® with an API via HTTP or HTTPS.